MCN-ING/indy-forge/README.md

 - Comprehensive validation of DID-verkey relationships
 - Cross-validated cryptographic operations

+## Local Storage

+IndyForge uses local storage to save user preferences and recent genesis URLs.
+Storage locations:

+- Linux: `~/.local/share/indyforge/`
+- Windows: `%APPDATA%/indyforge/`
+- macOS: `~/Library/Application Support/indyforge/`

+These directories are automatically created when needed.
+They contain user-specific data and should not be committed to the repository.

+### Developers

+When developing IndyForge:

+1. Ensure storage directories are in your .gitignore
+2. Be cautious when committing - verify no user data is included
+3. Storage is disabled during tests to prevent test data persistence

 ## À propos

 Une interface graphique pour divers utilitaires qui peuvent être utiles pour Indy Ledger.